Welcome to the International Buddhist Academy

 - Airport arrival and taxi to IBA

 You can take a prepaid taxi to IBA.
 If your flight lands after 3.30pm, please inform us so that someone can be here to meet you and give you your key, as the office closes around 5pm.
 If your flight arrives late at night (after 9pm) let us know well in advance so we can ask someone to be at IBA to receive you.
 We do not arrange airport pick-up, so you will need to take a taxi.
-At present (2017) the prepaid taxi costs Rs800 (US$ 7.50) to be taken to IBA.
+At present (2019) before 8pm the prepaid taxi costs Rs800 (US$ 7.50) to be taken to IBA, after 8pm it is Rs900.

 - Travel Insurance

-It cannot be emphasised enough that you must have travel insurance, as recently we have had cases of accidents and broken bones which have required prompt return to their home country by visitors to Nepal.
+It cannot be emphasized enough that you must have travel insurance, as recently we have had cases of accidents and broken bones which have required prompt return f visitors to their home country.
 Please arrange your own comprehensive travel insurance, as IBA is not responsible for any medical or other costs related to your stay in Nepal.
 Talk to your doctor about suitable vaccinations for Nepal.

 If you need special medications, please bring them with you.
 Kathmandu has a number of good hospitals and clinics and many pharmacies, but it may not be possible to obtain your special medications, or they may be poor quality.
 It is recommended you bring your own medical kit.